AlejandroSilva/houm-frontend-challenge/README.md

 # Houm frontend challenge

 This is a challenge to get a frontend developer at Houm.com, the challenge as to fetch a public API and show the data as "hero cards".

-To apply I use a public API get the Villages of [Animal Crossing](https://animal-crossing.com/es/), a popular Nintendo Switch game.

-In the game you can invite 9 of 487 villagers available to your island, every one with his own personality, look, likes, and background stories, this page is intended to show all the villagers and help to find the perfect ones for your island.
+To apply I use the [Rick And Morty API](https://rickandmortyapi.com/), a public APi with the character's information of the popular TV show.
+The list can be filtered by `name` (by the text field) and by `species` (clicking on the species chip on the character).

 ## Considerations on technical decisions:
-- [Typescript](https://www.typescriptlang.org/) definitions are lighted used.
+- [Typescript](https://www.typescriptlang.org/) definitions are lighted used, just enough to catch silly errors.
 - [Vite](https://vitejs.dev/) as dev and build tool: quick and simple defaults.
-- [Vercel](https://vercel.com) as hosting.
-Its well integrated with vite, with a git push on `main` the code is deployed.
+- [Vercel](https://vercel.com) as hosting provider.
+It's well integrated with vite, with a git push on `main` the code is deployed.
 - No CSS framework or collection of components were used.
 As it was a very simple page.
 - The CSS Variables used are the same used by Houm.com, extracted using the [CSS Overview feature of Chrome](https://developer.chrome.com/docs/devtools/css-overview/).
 - The [BEM](http://getbem.com/) methodology was used as naming convention to keep the CSS in order.
-- Deep in the development I notice that the api takes soo much time when certain filters changes, sadly there's no time left to find other public API, so please take it in consideration.
+- React's [Context Api](https://es.reactjs.org/docs/context.html) is used on `AppContext` to keep a "global" state for the filters and current page to be fetched.
+This use can be considered too much as it's a pretty simple page with just a few components.
+But was intended to prevent [Prop Drilling](https://kentcdodds.com/blog/prop-drilling) it the code grows too much (lucky it wasn't the case).

 ## Local development
 ```bash